plone/volto/docs/source/configuration/volto-config-js.md

 (volto-config-js)=

-# Programatically define the active add-ons and theme
+# Programatically configure Volto

 Volto allows you to define the active `add-ons` and `theme` via a file in the root of your project called `volto.config.js`.

+It also allows you to define the `publicPath` to be used by Volto.
+The `public` directory is the one containing static resources that you want to be added to the build and accessed in the root of the server.
+These include `favicon` files, `robot.txt`, etc...

 ## Dynamic Volto Addons Configuration